sudopla/jenkins-ansible-deploy-vm/README.md

 Spin up and configure Windows virtual machines in VMware environmnet
 ------------------------

 This script allows you deploy and configure a virtual machine automatically in your VMware environment.
-The user would run the job in Jenkins as shown the picture below.
-The Jenkins job then executes Ansible playbooks to perform the different configuration tasks.
+The user would run the Jenkins Job as shown in the picture below.
+The Jenkins job executes Ansible playbooks to perform the different configuration tasks.

 <img src="img/build.png" width="80%">